tooxie/shiva-server/README.rst

 and ``/srv/http/songs`` for media files, but they will be served through ``http://localhost:8080/music/`` and ``http://localhost:8080/songs/``.

-If just a dir is provided Shiva will serve it through the same instance.
-This is **NOT** recommended, but is useful for developing.
+If just a dir is provided you will also need to run the file server, as mentioned in the installation guide.
+This is a simple file server, for testing purposes only.
+Do **NOT** use in a live environment.

 .. code:: python